Jakarta imposes partial lockdown as virus cases surge | Malay Mail

-JAKARTA, April 10 — Soldiers and police hit the streets of Indonesia’s capital Jakarta Friday to enforce its toughest social-distancing rules yet as coronavirus infections surge and critics warn of a looming public-health disaster.
+JAKARTA, Apr 10 — Soldiers and police hit the streets of Indonesia’s capital Jakarta Friday to enforce its toughest virus measures yet as infections surge and critics warn of a looming public-health disaster.

 Violators face heavy fines and up to a year in jail for breaking the new rules, which include a ban on gatherings of more than five people, limiting restaurants to online delivery orders and reducing public transport.

-Motorbike taxis seen everywhere in the megacity of some 30 million were banned from picking up passengers and residents were ordered to stay home.
+Motorbike taxis seen everywhere in the megacity of 30 million were banned from picking up passengers, and residents were ordered to stay home.

-“I’ve been checking my smartphone all day but no orders so far,” said Embari, a ride-hailing driver who goes by one name.
+“I’ve been checking my smartphone all day but no orders so far,” said Embari, a ride-hailing driver who like many Indonesians goes by one name.

 “I know drivers can’t pick up passengers but I was hoping for some food delivery calls.”